 Certain locations, like recycling centers and retail stores, have set up drop-offs for plastic bag recycling.
 You can drop off

 The majority of recycled plastic bags become composite lumber.
 Composite lumber is used for fences, benchs, decks, door and window frames, and even playground equipment.
-You can also visit these key plastic recycling organizations for more information: TREX, Hilex, AERT and Mountain Valley Recycling
+You can also visit these key plastic recycling organizations for more information: TREX, Hilex and AERT

 We’ve designed all Ziploc® brand containers to be used multiple times.
 When containers get reused, less trash ends up in landfills and less manufacturing energy is expended.
 That’s good news all around.